-In this scenario, it would be necessary to sell assets or request additional funding, for a total amount of 248,897,968 euros.
-Based on the assumption of also simultaneously negative market conditions (downgrade of debt securities), the Group would have a maximum potential loss of 19,988,009 euros.
+In this scenario, it would not be necessary to sell assets to meet liabilities.
+Based on the assumption of also simultaneously negative market conditions (downgrade of debt securities), the Group would have a maximum potential loss of 20,386,349 Euros.